FabrizioBrancati/SwiftyBot/README.md

 If you need more help through this steps you can check _[How to create a Telegram bot with Swift using Vapor on Ubuntu / macOS](https://www.fabriziobrancati.com/SwiftyBot)_ blog post.

+### Messenger
+- First
+- Second
+- ...

 Documentation
 =============
 Every line of [main.swift](https://github.com/FabrizioBrancati/SwiftyBot/blob/master/Sources/SwiftyBot/main.swift) file is commented.<br>
-If you need Vapor documentation you can find it [here](https://vapor.github.io/documentation/).
+If you need Vapor documentation you can find it [here](https://vapor.github.io/documentation/).<br>
+If you need Telegram bot documentation you can find it [here](https://core.telegram.org/bots/api).<br>
+If you need Messenger bot documentation you can find it [here](https://developers.facebook.com/docs/messenger-platform).

 Changelog
 =========